 Interoperable Physics Driver for NGGPS

+I am confused about the entries on left column.
+Modules appears twice.
+First appearance, has underneath module_nuopc_physics.
+I think we do not want all variables to appear in left column, do we?

 Introduction

 The development of the Interoperable Physics Driver (IPD) is being funded by the Next Generation Global Prediction System (NGGPS) program as a means to facilitate the research, development, and transition to operations of innovations in atmospheric physical parameterizations.
-A prototype of this driver has been developed for the Global Forecast System (GFS) and works 'out of the box' coupled to the Global Spectral Model (GSM). documentationexisting infrastructure to develop a standalone version that runs a single physics timestep .
+A prototype of this driver has been developed for the Global Forecast System (GFS) operational physics and works 'out of the box' coupled to the Global Spectral Model (GSM).
+This documentation covers the use of the IPD within GSM, as well existing infrastructure to develop a standalone version that runs a single physics timestep when ingesting data from the GSM model.

 The development of the IPD is in conjunction with the development of the Common Community Physics Package (CCPP).
-The CCPP is intended to be a collection of parameterizations for use in NWP.
-These parameterizations are necessary to simulate the effects of processes that are either subgrid in scale (e.g., eddy structures in the planetary boundary layer), or are too complicated to be represented explicitly (e.g., microphysics radiation).
+The CCPP is intended to be a collection of parameterizations for use in Numerical Weather Prediction (NWP).
+These parameterizations are necessary to simulate the effects of processes that are either subgrid in scale (e.g., eddy structures in the planetary boundary layer), or are too complicated to be represented explicitly (e.g., microphysics and radiation).

 Common categories of parameterizations include radiation, surface layer, planetary boundary layer and vertical mixing, deep and shallow cumulus, and microphysics.
 However, other categorizations are possible, and the CCPP will be designed to accommodate schemes that span multiple categories, such as the Simplified Higher Order Closure parameterization (SHOC).
 The parameterizations can be grouped together into "physics suites" (defined here: Definition of a Physics Suite), which are sets of parameterizations known to work well together.
 Indeed, accurately representing the feedbacks and interactions between the physical processes represented by the parameterizations is essential.

-The CCPP will be designed to be model–agnostic in the sense that parameterizations contained in the package receive inputs from the dynamic core through .
+The CCPP will be designed to be model–agnostic in the sense that parameterizations contained in the package receive inputs from the dynamic core through the IPD.
 A pre/post physics layer converts variables between those used in the dynamic core and those required by the Driver, and performs any necessary de- and re-staggering.

 A single driver will be used to invoke any set of parameterizations or suite within the CCPP.
 Each suite is accompanied by a pre/post parameterization interface, which converts variables between those provided by the driver and those required by the parameterization, in case they differ.
 Through this mechanism, the CCPP and driver provide physical tendencies back to the dynamic core, which is in turn responsible for updating the state variables.
 The driver and CCPP can also provide variables for diagnostic output, or for use in other Earth System models.

-The IPD is still in a prototype phase at NCEP and, as such, is implemented in a way specific to the GFS.
+The IPD is still in a prototype phase at NCEP and, as such, is implemented in a way specific to the GFS physics.
 The figure below is an overview diagram of how the IPD is called in the GFS system.

 Driver Implementation